danny-zh/epam_intro_cloud_devops/Docker.md

   2. Host: This mode shares the networking namespace of the host with the container.
 With this mode the docker container uses the same host network stack without any isolation.
 Container service can be directly accesed without using -p flag when running the container.
   3. None (derived from null): It isolates the networking namespace of the host and the container, it doesn't provide any virtual interface for the container.
 In this mode, containers have no networking connectivity.
 They are completely isolated from external networks.
 This can be useful in scenarios where you want to run a container without any network access.

-In docker there can be only 1 networking object created with None and Host, for bridge it can be created several networks.
+In docker there can be only 1 networking object created from None and Host drivers, from bridge driver it can be created several network objects

 1. Create a network object